okta/okta.github.io/_source/_posts/2018-09-26-build-a-spring-boot-webapp.md

 git clone https://github.com/oktadeveloper/okta-spring-simple-app-example.git spring-app
 ```

-This project uses Gradle, as our build tool, and the Thymeleaf templating system.
+This project uses Gradle, as the build tool, and the Thymeleaf templating system.

 ## Run the Initial Web App